-BCLC will also focus the work on the business infrastructure in the area of master data management, which will establish a single, integrated source of information, to replace the multiple systems that exist today across our business channels.
+BCLC will also focus the work on the business infrastructure in the area of data management, which will establish a single, integrated source of information to replace the multiple systems that exist today across our business channels.

 New technology will provide us with a centralized source of information.
 These efforts will improve our ability to provide great customer service in all areas of the organization, provide insight into trends and reduce the development effort required for new business.

 The effectiveness and efficiency of our business will be improved, with reduced maintenance, support, auditing, and oversight requirements.
-We will also include a review of our financial systems business processes.
+Significant work is underway as a result of the requirement for our financial processes, systems and reporting to change to meet International Financial Reporting Standards (IFRS).

-BCLC is continuing to strengthen risk and policy frameworks, systems and internal controls, and implementing records and document management.
+BCLC is continuing to strengthen risk and policy frameworks, systems and internal controls, and is implementing records and document management.
 We have implemented a corporate program management office to support the successful implementation of key programs for the organization.

 We are also continuing the programs that augment our oversight of the controls and security of casino and community gaming operations.
-These efforts include increasing our oversight and reporting of large cash and suspicious currency transactions to the federal government as required by the Proceeds of Crime (Money Laundering) and Terrorist Financing Act of Canada in conjunction with GPE compliance and reporting audits.
+These efforts include increasing our oversight and reporting of large cash and suspicious currency transactions to the federal government as required by the Proceeds of Crime (Money Laundering) and Terrorist Financing Act of Canada.
 BCLC is also reviewing the content of existing training programs and assisting in the development of additional training for, and testing of, retailers and service providers.

-To assess our success in meeting our financial/ operations goal, BCLC will measure our operating costs as a percentage of net win against our targets and with other gaming jurisdictions.
+To assess our success in meeting our financial/operations goal, BCLC will measure our operating costs as a percentage of net win against our targets and with other gaming jurisdictions.
 This measure indicates the degree to which BCLC is efficient in delivering gaming.